eclipse-tractusx/tractusx-edc/docs/usage/management-api-walkthrough/11_connectordiscovery.md

 Notice the automatic resolution of the `counterPartyId` to DID, and the appendment of the correct DSP version path to the counterPartyAddress and to the required protocol.

-If the counterpart does not support DSP version 2025-1, then the correct parameters for a previous version will be returned.

-The expectation for a client of this API is to directly use the information provided in the above response in the request chain initiated by a catalog request, as described in the [catalog walkthrough](04_catalog.md).
+A client of this API can directly use the information provided in the above response in the request chain initiated by a catalog request, as described in the [catalog walkthrough](04_catalog.md).

 ## Reference